 Teachers Surveyed on Using Digital Games in Class: What is the Biggest Barrier?

-By working toward reform and getting an accountability system that works to help improve every students learning experience, teachers with the right professional development, can find the time to implement technology.
+By working toward reform and getting an accountability system that works to help improve every student learning experience, teachers with the right professional development can find the time to implement the technology.
 Tough call, I know – but common sense dictates that the below stats need to change in order for our school systems to effectively educate our youth for tomorrow